UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/07_parallel.md

 export PATH=${PATH}:${HOME}/.local/bin
 ```

-After logging back in to cluster.name, `which` should be able to
-find `amdahl` without difficulties.
+After logging back in to the cluster, `which` should be able to find `amdahl` without difficulties.
 If you had to load a Python module, load it again.
 ::::

 ## Help!